...

 You should not have to wait for a crisis to evaluate your IT provider.
 Here are the indicators that separate providers who are actively protecting your practice from those who are simply collecting a monthly fee.

-Red callout box stating that most dental practices that suffer a data breach had an IT provider at the time, emphasizing that having IT support is not the same as having effective IT support and that knowing what to look for helps evaluate what you are actually getting
+Having IT support is not the same as having effective IT support.
+Knowing what to look for helps you evaluate what you are actually getting.

 Signs Your IT Provider Is Doing a Good Job